kubernetes/kubernetes/docs/design/security_context.md

 }
 ```

-If the value of the SecurityContextProvider field on the Kubelet is nil, the kubelet will create and run the container as it does today.
+If the value of the SecurityContextProvider field on the LMKTFYlet is nil, the lmktfylet will create and run the container as it does today.

 ### Security Context